 Membership in the governing bodies of other organisations: subsidiaries of Nordecon AS (board/council).
+Interests (exceeding 5%) in other companies: none.

 Erkki Suurorg, member of the board

 Erkki Suurorg joined the Group in 1999.
 Over the years he has served the Group as project manager and division manager and has been on the board of various entities of Nordecon Group including the parent since 2005.
 He is a member of the Estonian Association of Civil Engineers and holds the qualification of Chartered Civil Engineer V. He graduated from Tallinn University of Technology with a diploma in civil engineering in 1997.
 As a member of the board, Erkki Suurorg is responsible for management of the infrastructure division of Nordecon AS.